Slow Cooker Carrot Apple Soup with Za’atar Croutons

 Home cooks across Michigan love the great apples available in our state, perfect for cooking or eating on their own.
 Today, I’m guest posting for the Michigan Apples blog, sharing a recipe featuring Gala apples.

 Be sure to try this recipe while Michigan Gala apples are at their peak.
-Their mellow sweetness and crisp bite make them a great ingredient for savory recipes!
-To find out more about Michigan Apples, be sure to connect with them on Facebook, Twitter, Pinterest and Instagram.
+Their mellow sweetness and crisp bite make them a great ingredient for savory recipes like my coleslaw with apple cider vinegar, and sweet things like my apple mug cake.

 For the Slow Cooker Carrot & Apple Soup: